Slap-kommerce/new-cms-component/README.md

 # Job Overview
 Every component we integrate into our (CMS) Content Management System must be able to be cusomized in realtime by our users.
-In order to accomplish this, each component must use three components: the default component, the live-preview component, and the menu component.
+In order to accomplish this, each component is itself comprised of three components: the default component, the live-preview component, and the menu component.

 ### The Default Component
 The default component is what will be seen on a live website, complete with three screen resolutions: desktop, tablet, mobile.